GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/operational-reports/product-currency-report.md

-# DEA Published Product Timeliness and Currency Report
+# DEA Published Product Currency Report

 In this guide, you will learn how to understand and analyse the [DEA Published Product Timeliness and Currency Report][TimelinessReport].
 You will also learn about the report containing the historical data (however this report is only available to internal stakeholders): [DEA Published Product Timeliness and Currency Report - History][HistoryReport].